Breadbug21/pikidiary-plus/README.md

 # PikiDiary+
-An unofficial userscript for https://pikidiary.lol
+An unofficial extension for https://pikidiary.lol
 # Features
 - Post idea generator
 # How to Install (from repo)